 - Skip the email.
 Walk to a co-worker instead of leaving a voicemail or sending an email.

 - Take it on the road.
 If you travel for work, plan ahead.
 Bring your jump-rope or choose a hotel that has fitness facilities.
 If you're stuck in an airport waiting for a plane, grab your bags and take a walk.

 There's no single best way to fit physical activity into your day.
-Your lifestyle, job and family responsibilities will point to the most convenient time and place for fitness.
-Do what works for you — and make daily physical activity a habit you keep.
+Do what works for you, but make daily physical activity a habit you keep.

 - 2008 Physical Activity Guidelines for Americans.
 U.S. Department of Health and Human Services. http://www.health.gov/PAGUIDELINES/guidelines/default.aspx.
 Accessed July 25, 2016.

 - Get moving: Easy tips to get active!
 American Heart Association. http://www.heart.org/HEARTORG/HealthyLiving/PhysicalActivity/GettingActive/Get-Moving-Easy-Tips-to-Get-Active_UCM_307978_Article.jsp#.V5beh6ImGLU.
 Accessed July 24, 2016.

 - Fitting in fitness.
 American Cancer Society. http://www.cancer.org/healthy/eathealthygetactive/getactive/fitting-in-fitness.
 Accessed July 24, 2016.